JanssenProject/jans/docs/admin/config-guide/agama-project-configuration.md

 ```

 In the sections below, we will see how to configure and manage Agama
-projects via command line using the above operations.
+projects via the command line using the above operations.

 ### List Deployed Projects

 Use the `get-agama-prj` operation to retrieve the list of deployed Agama
 projects:

 ```bash title="Command"
 /opt/jans/jans-cli/config-cli.py --operation-id get-agama-prj
 ```

 The output will list Agama projects that are added to this Janssen Server
 deployment.

 ```json title="Sample Output" linenums="1"
 {